Marseille Gay Travel

 Gay saunas on the other hand, almost outnumber gay bars in Marseille.
 They’re actually much more popular (and surely worth a visit).
 This definitely supports how a decent portion of the city’s gay community is not as publicly open with their sexuality.

-I spent nearly a week in Marseille seeing some Lebanese friends who live in the city for work.
+I spent nearly a week in Marseille seeing friends from Lebanon who live in the city for work (there’s a decent local Lebanese community!)
 I had the chance to experience local gay life, meet a couple of new people, and explore all the wonderful things to do here.

 Alex Hotel & Spa